harness/developer-hub/docs/internal-developer-portal/getting-started/enabling-module.md

 Harness IDP is currently in Beta and is available to a limited set of customers.
 To get started, send an email to idp-interest@harness.io for a demo and a Harness specialist will get you going.

-Once the IDP module is enabled for your account, any one of your account admin can proceed with onboarding of your services and configuring the required plugins.
+Once Harness IDP is enabled in your account, an account administrator can onboard your services and configure the required plugins.

-If the module is already made available in your account, check out [setting up IDP](./setting-up-idp.md).
+If the module is enabled and you are an account administrator, go to [Setting up IDP](./setting-up-idp.md).